 Thriving in the cyber hub of the UK, Jason Kalwa's cyber company Salus Cyber came to be in 2017 — using his 15 years of cyber security experience to drive the company forward, experiencing 427 per cent growth in revenue from 2019 to 2020.

 A keen hirer in the cyber sector, Salus Cyber formed a relationship with the University of Gloucestershire to begin recruiting apprentices.
-Plus, its staff numbers grew from just seven individuals in 2021 to 20 in 2022, with the company currently advertising for new staff as we type.
+In recent news, Salus announced a partnership with Premier League football club West Ham United, becoming the team's official cyber security partner for 2024 onwards.

 Neill Ricketts

-Neill Ricketts may have stepped down from the influential GFirst LEP in 2022 and resigned as CEO of graphene business Versarian in 2023, but he remains influential in the Gloucestershire community.
+Neill Ricketts may have resigned as CEO of graphene business Versarian in 2023, but he remains influential in the Gloucestershire business community.

-Ricketts continues to champion the county, in particular the Forest of Dean, towards even more success within his role as chairman of the Forest Economic Partnership.
+He continues to champion the county, in particular the Forest of Dean, working towards even more success within his role as chairman of the Forest Economic Partnership.

 The business organisation was launched in January 2018 to connect businesses and organisations within the public sector to the people of the Forest of Dean district, creating a united voice in the economic conversations driving the county forward.